Intelligence Inertia: Physical Isomorphism and Applications: A Micro-Physical Model of Computational Resistance

 \subsubsection{Energy Mapping and the Hamiltonian of Intelligence}

-Under this mapping, the total work $W$ performed by the external experimenter represents the \textbf{Effective Energy} (or \textbf{Hamiltonian, $\hat{H}$}) of the intelligent agent.
+Under this mapping, the total work $W$ performed by the external experimenter represents the \textbf{Effective Energy} (or \textbf{Hamiltonian, $\hat{H}$}, conceptually equivalent to the global cost or the topological height of the loss landscape in optimization theory) of the intelligent agent.
 We partition this energy into two distinct contributions, analogous to the rest and kinetic components of relativistic energy \cite{einstein1905electrodynamics}: \begin{enumerate} \item \textbf{Rest Energy ($W_{\text{rest}}$):} Defined by the Landauer limit ($nkT \ln 2$), this term accounts for the ``static mass'' of the information itself—the minimum work required to flip bits in a perfectly transparent, zero-rule environment.
 Within our theory, this corresponds to the agent's \textbf{Rest Inertia ($\mu_0$)}. \item \textbf{Interaction Energy (Inertial Work):} This represents the additional work required to overcome the geometric occlusion caused by internal rules.
 In the relativistic form $W = \gamma \cdot W_{\text{rest}}$, the term $(\gamma - 1)W_{\text{rest}}$ signifies the ``kinetic'' cost of maintaining a high-velocity rule structure.
 This provides a physical explanation for the perceived ``weight'' of complex agents: the additional computational overhead is not erasing more bits, but is instead being consumed by the \textbf{internal consistency maintenance} of the dense rule-set on the \textbf{R-S Manifold}. \end{enumerate}